Alluxio/alluxio/docs/en/advanced/Command-Line-Interface.md

 ### formatMaster

-The `formatMaster` command will format the Alluxio master and all workers.
+The `formatMaster` command will format the Alluxio master.

+Alluxio master stores the metadata of the Alluxio related file system operations and files stored in Allxuio workers.
+If a under file system file is written through Alluxio or a user runs some `getStatus` related operations (e.g. `fs ls` command) on it, Alluxio master will also store its metadata. `formatMaster` cleans the journal system and deletes all those metadata.

+Warning: `formatMaster` should only be called while the cluster is not running.

+Warning: `formatMaster` will delete all the metadata.

 ```bash
 $ ./bin/alluxio formatMaster